Digital thread: Internet of things

 A key aspect of digital thread is the Internet of things, whose "cyber-physical systems, sensors, and so-called smart devices" are an important source of the data required by digital thread.
 "The ability to gather massive amounts of data through the aspired omnipresence of sensors furthermore fuels the emergence of other key technologies" such as Big data analytics, Artificial intelligence, and Cloud computing.
 "Thus, the data collected by using IoT technologies constitute the basis of advanced simulation models, which is in essence the livelihood of the digital twin paradigm and therefore also an integral part of the wider digital thread."

 Smart manufacturing

 Big data analytics and artificial intelligence used in conjunction with Digital Thread are increasingly more required in smart manufacturing applications.
-Big data analytics is a "prerequisite for managing highly variable" data of smart manufacturing processes, gathered through digital thread.
+Big data analytics is a "prerequisite for managing highly variable" data of smart manufacturing processes, gathered through the digital thread.
 Artificial Intelligence can be trained using this data to create "autonomously self-improving production processes [14] and to facilitate organizational decision-making". "the digital thread paradigm not only leads to the accumulation and processing of massive amounts of data but is also shaped by the analytical results these both technologies provide".